netdata/netdata/packaging/PLATFORM_SUPPORT.md

 ### Intermediate

+Platforms in the intermediate support tier are those which Netdata wants to support, but cannot justify core level support for.
+They are also covered in CI, but not as rigorously as the core tier.
+They may or may not include official binary packages, and any platform-specific bugs receive a normal priority.
+Generally, we will add new platforms that we officially support ourselves to the intermediate tier.
+Our [static builds](#static-builds) are expected to work on these platforms if available.
+Source-based installs are expected to work on these platforms with minimal user effort.

 | Platform | Version | Official Native Packages | Notes |
 | -------- | ------- | ------------------------ | ----- |
 | Alpine Linux | 3.14 | No | |